wq/django-rest-pandas/README.md

 ## Supported Formats

 The following output formats are provided by default.
 These are provided as [renderer classes] in order to leverage the content type negotiation built into Django REST Framework.
-This means clients can specify a format via `Accepts: text/csv` or by appending `.csv` to the URL (if the URL configuration below is used).
+This means clients can specify a format via:

+ * an HTTP "Accepts" header (`Accepts: text/csv`),
+ * a format parameter (`/path?format=csv`), or
+ * a format extension (`/path.csv`)

+The HTTP header and format parameter are enabled by default on every pandas view.
+Using the extension requires a custom URL configuration (see below).

 Format | Content Type | pandas DataFrame Function | Notes
 -------|--------------|---------------------------|--------